gitcoinco/smart_contracts/README.md

 ## Specification

-Please see [https://gitcoin.co/whitepaper](https://gitcoin.co/whitepaper) for the full specification.
+Please see [https://gitcoin.co/whitepaper](https://gitcoin.co/whitepaper) for the full specification of these smart contracts.

+# Dogfooded by Gitcoin Bounties.

+Check out the issues board or the [Gitcoin Bounty Explorer](https://gitcoin.co/explorer) to see the bounties posted against this repo.

 ## To Run